-Whether you are a prospective student seeking online degree programs, a current student looking for flexible coursework options, a working professional hoping to return to school, or a high-schooler interested in college-level classes, Southwest Baptist University offers a variety of online options to make SBU academics convenient and available to you, no matter your location or schedule.
+Whether you are a prospective student seeking online degree programs, a current student looking for flexible coursework options, a working professional hoping to return to school, or a high school student interested in dual-credit college-level classes, Southwest Baptist University offers a variety of online course options to make SBU academics convenient and available to you, no matter your location or schedule.

-As an SBU student, you can incorporate online courses into your schedule to help you meet graduate requirements, alleviate a packed semester, or study material at your own pace.
+As an SBU student at one of our campuses throughout Missouri, you can incorporate online courses into your schedule to help you meet graduation requirements, alleviate a packed semester, or study material at your own pace.
 Online classes are also open to high school students interested in beginning college coursework through Online Dual Credit.

 Online Learning is open to current SBU students.
-Your academic advisor will directly enroll you in Online Learning courses.
-Talk to your academic advisor or call (417) 328-1499 for more information.
+Your academic advisor will directly enroll you in online courses.

 Online Independent Study (OLIS) is ideal if you want to take SBU courses, but would like to learn at your own pace outside of a conventional classroom environment.
 You may start these open-enrollment courses anytime and have four months to complete the material (you may request a two-month extension if needed).

-To enroll in Online Independent Study, fill out and return the Enrollment Form directly to the Department of Extended Learning.
-If you are a current SBU student pursuing Online Independent Study, you also will need your academic advisor’s approval to enroll.
+To enroll in Online Independent Study, fill out the enrollment form online.
+If you are a current SBU student pursuing Online Independent Study, you will need your academic advisor’s approval to enroll.
 Current SBU students are allowed to take up to two online independent study courses at a time.
 Call (417) 328-1599 for more information.

-Please note that there are specfic academic requirements for students enrolling in OLIS courses.
+Please note that there are specific academic requirements for students enrolling in OLIS courses.
+OLIS courses are not included in a semester's billing.
+The tuition charges for courses taken through OLIS will be in addition to payment made for a semester.
 Refer to the OLIS Academic Requirements sheet for details.

-High-school students interested in taking dual credit may do so online through SBU.
-For more information about how to apply and enroll in Online Dual Credit, click here or call (417) 328-1599.
+High-school students interested in taking dual credit courses may do so online through SBU.
+For more information about how to apply and enroll in Online Dual Credit, call (417) 328-1599.

-Available Online Learning, Online Independent Study and Online Dual Credit courses are listed on the SBU Class Schedules page.
+Available online courses, Online Independent Study and Online Dual Credit courses are listed on the SBU Class Schedules page.

 Southwest Baptist University has been approved by Missouri to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.